pdavies88/strapi-ecommerce/README.md

 ## Stripe Integration

-Inside the new server folder run `npm i stripe` for the Stripe integration In the server folder .env add in your Stripe Secret Key In the client folder create a .env file and add in REACT_APP_STRIPE_PUBLIC_KEY='CHANGETHISTOYOURSTRIPEPUBLICKEY'
+- Inside the new server folder run `npm i stripe` for the Stripe integration
+- In the server folder .env add in your Stripe Secret Key
+- In the client folder create a .env file and add in REACT_APP_STRIPE_PUBLIC_KEY='CHANGETHISTOYOURSTRIPEPUBLICKEY'
+- In the `server/src/api/order/controllers/order.js` adjust the file back to the state it was in prior to the creation of the new Strapi project.
+This files has specific code to allow for the Stripe integration to push data into Strapi.